MerQSquadGaming/SinMod-7DTD-A19/README.md

 6. If you do not have a 'Mods' folder, you will need to create one.<br>
 <br>
 <h2> Contents</h2>

-•	SinMod60BPM - (v 1.1) - Increases player inventory to 60 slots and unlock with packmule perk like the original.<br>
+•	SinMod60BPM - (v1.1) - Increases player inventory to 60 slots and unlock with packmule perk like the original.<br>
 •	SinModAddedSeatVehicles - (v2.1) - Increases how many players can ride in/on your vehicle with you.
 Bicycle is only one person, MiniBike allows 2, Motorcycle allows 2, Gyrocopter allows 2, and the 4x4Truck allows 6.<br>
 •	SinModAdmin - (v2.2) - Custom blocks for server hosted locations and events (like lobby or horde arena), indestructible blocks can only be broke with Admin Super Digger.<br>
 •	SinModAmmo - (v2.6.) - Incendiary rounds (INC) for 9mm, 7.62mm, .44 Mag., also allows crafting of bulk INC rounds and allows you to dismantle all ammo into base components.<br>
+•   SinModAnimalTraps - (v1.0) - Rabbit and chicken traps require bait to use and over time has a chance to spawn feathers, raw meat, eggs or leather.<br>
 •	SinModAutominer - (v2.2) - Autominer is unlocked through finding all “Art of Mining” books.
 Once you have read all the books you will be able to craft the autominer, however you will need to have level 4 Grease Monkey to unlock diesel fuel recipe which will need to turn on autominer and collect resources every 3 hours, it will need to be filled each time.<br>
 •	SinModBoulderRespawner - (v2.1) -  Once a boulder or resources block is broke,a small stone (that cannot be picked up)is placed on ground,  a new block will return after a set amount of time.
 This is great for highly populated servers or servers with small maps and a good amount of players.<br>
 •	SinModCarRespawner - (v2.1.) - Once a car is completely stripped, an invisible block will be placed and after a set amount of time a random car will respawn.
 This is great for highly populated servers or servers with small maps and a good amount of players.<br>
 •	SinModCraftJail - (v1.0) - Want to add a dungeon or jail at your base but cant craft a jail door?
 Look no further that’s exactly what this mod allows.
 Craft Jail door that can be locked, opened and passcoded.<br>
-•	SinModDonorCrate - (v2.2) - Show some love to the player who show you some love, custom supply crate to say thank you to your donors. <br>
+•	SinModDonorCrate - (v2.3) - Show some love to the player who show you some love, custom supply crate to say thank you to your donors. <br>
 •	SinModFlags - (v1.3) - Custom flags added to game, with new models and animation.
 These flags can be used as landclaim blocks and crafted.<br>
 •	SinModForgeSlotx3 - (v1.0) - Adds back the 3rd slot to forges so you can smelt more items at a time.<br>
 •	SinModLvl6 - (v1.0) - Once Perk/Skill has been mastered, you will be able to craft lvl 6 Tools/Weapons/Armor/Turrets.<br>